 I would like to say it’s a very artistic and romantic environment but in reality it’s very different.
 The main reason being the safety element due to the smoke produced during the process.
 I have a portable electric smoke absorber placed right next to my artwork.
 This is quite noisy and has to be close to ensure the smoke is captured to enable it to be filtrated.

-Once my piece is finished i give it a very light sanding and a dust off.
-Then finish it with a high grade food safe oil for the boards or a wood wax for none food items.
+Once my piece is finished i give it a very light sanding as required and a dust off.
+Then finish it with a high grade food safe oil for the boards plus beeswax or a wood wax for none food items.